Temper

 Care and storage

 To ensure durability and efficiency, it is important to clean the temper regularly.
-After each use, it is necessary to wipe it of coffee residues with a dry or damp cloth.
+After each use, you need to wipe it from coffee residues with a dry or damp cloth.
 For deeper cleaning, from old coffee oils and dirt, you can use a soap solution and a soft brush.
 It is important to avoid aggressive care products so as not to damage the material.

 It is important to regularly check the temper for damage and replace it if necessary.